staticninja/IDS6938-SimulationTechniques/Homework2/Readme.md

 <br>

 **Statistics**
-<pre>At this time I have not recieved any training on how to interpret or even correctly run these statistical analysis and feel that my attempt to "interpret" them would be unethical.</pre>
+<Code>At this time I have not recieved any training on how to interpret or even correctly run these statistical analysis and feel that my attempt to "interpret" them would be unethical.</Code>
 **Chi-Squared**

 |	N = 1,000	|	Uniform1	|	Normal1	|	Poisson1	|	Exp1	|	Weibull1	|